Compound Interest Explained: How Your Money Grows

 Compound Interest CalculatorWhere Compound Interest Works Against You

-The same force that grows your investments also grows your debts.
-Credit card interest, student loans, and car loans all compound.
+The same force that builds your wealth also grows your debts.
+Credit card interest compounds against you.
+Student loans compound against you.
 A $5,000 credit card balance at 22% APR, making only minimum payments, takes over 24 years to pay off and costs over $9,000 in interest.
 The math that makes investing powerful makes debt devastating.

-This is why the best financial advice is often simple: invest early, avoid high-interest debt, and let time do the heavy lifting.
+The best financial advice is boring for a reason: invest early, kill high-interest debt, and let time do the rest.

 Related tools: Retirement Calculator | Savings Goal Calculator | Investment Return Calculator | Inflation Calculator